PointerFLY/ReaLog/README.md

 ```ogdl
 github "PointerFLY/ReaLog" ~> 0.1.0
 ```
-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `ReaLog.framework` into your Xcode project.

 ### Manually
 Download project, open with Xcode, compile the ReaLog framework, retrieve the framework product, and embed it in any other Xcode project.